nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

     $ docker container stop xbuild-loop

-# How to run without Docker
+# How to run without Docker using the script directly

 If you don't have Docker installed and don't want to install it you can install needed tools and run the build loop script: